The best Instant Pot red beans and rice recipe ever! The easiest pressure cooker rice and beans I’ve made and my kids absolutely love it too!

 Add precooked sausage and warm along side other ingredients.

-Turn off IP.
-Add red beans, drained.
+Turn off IP by pressing cancel.
+Add red beans, drained and rinsed.

 Add chicken broth and water (we used 2 c. of each to look like this picture, if you want it wetter add an extra 1/2-1 c. chicken broth for a soupier consistency).
 Stir.

 Put lid on IP and close steam valve.
 Push rice button, low pressure, set for 12 minutes (sets like this automatically for me when I press rice).
 When it beeps do a quick release, stir, (season more if desired) and serve!

 It has a great flavor, and tons of it!
 If you are not about a lot of spice use a different type of sausage as opposed to Andouille as that is where a lot of the spiciness comes from.
 I am not a spice loving person but this is just perfect for me and my kids enjoy it too for dinner.
 It feeds the 5 of us with leftovers for lunch the next day as well which makes it a really inexpensive meal idea.